Lowouik/eztsm/README.md

 The ezTSM server needs to be connected to the Internet during the installation process.
 This access won't be necessary anymore as soon as the installation is over.

-These instructions has been tested and apply to Centos 7 or Redhat 7.
+These instructions have been tested and apply to Centos 7 or Redhat 7.
 Installing on other distributions may be similar, but you'll be on your own.
-Please note  that ezTSM can't be installed on Windows, neither work with a Windows hosted TSM Server.
+Please note  that ezTSM can't be installed on Windows, nor work with a Windows hosted TSM Server.

 ### Preparing system
 As root: